MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 > - Saving Outlook activities from shared mailboxes is not supported.
 >
 > - If you are using Salesforce as your CRM, you can't save draft emails and appointments to Salesforce.
 Replies to saved emails and updates to saved events are not automatically saved either.

+## Save Outlook activities from the highlight card

 1. Open the email or meeting you want to save to the CRM, and then open Copilot for Sales.